PushkarRJain/Expense_Manager/README.md

-This is a budhet manager project.
+This is a budget manager project.

 The technologies used in this project are: Html, Css, Javascript, Mongo Db.
 The dependencies are: Node js, Express js, mongoose.